Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Introduction

 The remainder of this paper is structured as follows.
-In~\cref{sec:disc}, we introduce the Stokes equations and the accompanying discretizations. \Cref{sec:mg_setup} describes the monolithic algebraic multigrid framework and the construction of the low-order preconditioner for high-order discretizations of the Stokes equations. \Cref{sec:results} presents numerical results, demonstrating the robustness of this preconditioner for a selection of test problems, as well as a comparison of the computational cost between the various AMG-based preconditioners.
-In~\Cref{sec:application_problems}, we present numerical results obtained by applying the most effective preconditioners identified in the previous section to more complex application problems. \Cref{sec:conclusion} provides concluding remarks and potential future research directions.
+In~\cref{sec:disc}, we introduce the Stokes equations and the accompanying discretizations. \Cref{sec:mg_setup} describes the monolithic AMG framework and the construction of the low-order preconditioner for high-order discretizations of the Stokes equations. \Cref{sec:results} presents numerical results, demonstrating the robustness of the preconditioner for a set of test problems, as well as a comparison of the computational cost between the various AMG-based preconditioners.
+In~\cref{sec:application_problems}, we present numerical results obtained by applying the most effective preconditioners identified in the previous section to more complex application problems. \Cref{sec:conclusion} provides concluding remarks, with future research directions outlined in \cref{sec:future_work}.